ajmcf52/chitchat/dev_notes/diary.md

 Of course to really scale to, say, even a dozen users, we will want to port this project to the cloud.
 We could very well make that a _PART 2_ of this project's development, after we have confirmed that the application works great for 2-3 people.

 Exciting stuff.

+---

+## Room Naming.

+### Monday, August 15th 4:21PM PST

+---

+I didn't get done today what I set out to get done last time...
+HOWEVER...
+I knew that I really wanted to add a room naming feature, and that it would pragmatically only take me a few hours to do, so I went ahead and added that in today.

+I also added a **ValidateInput.java** interface with a couple of validation functions that are common to both _LoginPanel_ and _RoomNamePanel_ to reduce code duplication.

+**RoomNamePanel.java** is practically done.
+We have also done some of the book keeping work in connecting the panel with the flow of the rest of the program.

+**Next time**, we will flesh out the _JoinRoomWorker_ (...for real this time.)
+Either that day or the next will likely require some extensive testing to iron out some bugs, as they will undoubtedly be some to take care of.

+Until next time.